microsoft/Policy-Weaver/getting_started/0_prerequisites.md

 databricks:
   workspace_url: https://adb-xxxxxxxxxxx.azuredatabricks.net/
   account_id: <your databricks account id>
-  account_api_token: <Depending on the keyvault setting: the keyvault secret name or your databricks secret>
+  account_api_token: <Depending on the keyvault setting: the keyvault secret name or your databricks OAuth secret which you created in the databricks account portal>
 ```